How Xanterra Travel Collection® Is Saving Water in the National Parks

-When you dine over two miles high, water is hard to come by.
-Despite increasing service at the Trail Ridge Gift Store, Rocky Mountain National Park continues to focus on decreasing its water use.
-Among the changes were the installation of upgraded faucets that use pre-rinse sprays and automatic shut off sensors as well as the installation of hot water recirculating loops so that hot water takes less time to reach the sinks.
+When you dine over two miles high, water can be challenging to come by.
+However, increased visitation at the Trail Ridge Gift Store, does not temper Rocky Mountain National Park’s efforts to decrease water use.
+Upgraded faucets that use pre-rinse sprays and automatic shut off sensors have been installed as well as hot water recirculating loops so hot water takes less time to reach the sinks.

 Yellowstone National Park

-The park’s upgraded washing system for laundry and linens reduced water usage from 3 gallons per pound to one-third gallon per pound, creating a projected savings for 2017 of 12 million gallons for Yellowstone National Park Lodges.
-Five new lodges built to exacting LEED specifications improved water conservation 46 percent compared to conventional construction, creating an estimated savings of more than 10 million gallons per year.
+The park’s upgraded washing system for laundry and linens reduces water usage from 3 gallons per pound of laundry to one-third gallon per pound, creating annual savings of over 10 million gallons of water at Yellowstone National Park Lodges.
+Five new lodges built to exacting LEED specifications improved water conservation by 46 percent compared to conventional construction, creating an estimated additional savings of more than 10 million gallons per year.

 Zion National Park

-Since 2013, Zion National Park Lodge kitchens employed walk-in coolers that function on a heat exchange system instead of a water system, saving 800,000 gallons of water per year.
-From 2014 to 2016, Zion reduced its overall use of water by 21 percent, saving more than 546,000 gallons.
-In spring 2017, Zion installed smart rain gauges in its lawn sprinkler system to reduce the 12,000 gallons for lawn irrigation.
+Zion National Park Lodge kitchens save 800,000 gallons of water per year by employing walk-in coolers.
+These coolers function on a heat exchange system which recirculates water.
+Zion’s lawn sprinkler system uses smart rain gauges to significantly reduce water needed for the historic lawn.
 When the gauges sense moisture in the air and in the ground, they correspondingly decrease the water delivered to the sprinkler system.

 For information A World of Unforgettable Experiences® available from Xanterra Travel Collection® and its affiliated properties, visit xanterra.com/stories.